robotix/2020.robotix.in/_events/bombdisposal.markdown

 * Traverse through an obstacle path and search for bombs (wooden blocks)

-* Have to save the city by taking the bombs out of the city limit to the safe zone

 * Each bomb will have a colour code indicating the time the bomb will explode after the event starts.

 * Each bomb will have 2 wires on them.
 Diffuse the bombs by cutting the wire asked to cut at the time of the run.

-* Any bomb can be dropped at most once while traversal.
+* Any bomb can be dropped at most once while traversal, however it will incur negative points.
 If a bomb is dropped twice, the bomb will be considered exploded.
-Dropping the bomb once won’t incur any negative points.

 * There will be tanks of fossil fuel around the city.
 While traversing through the arena you have to ensure that you don’t touch or drop these tanks.
 If touched or dropped, negative points will be given.